Women’s Philharmonic Advocacy is a non-profit organization founded in 2008 in order to:

 Board of Directors:

-Robyn Bramhall Secretary of WPA, Past President, The Women’s Philharmonic, Senior Professional in Human Resources
+Robyn Bramhall Treasurer of WPA.
+Past President, The Women’s Philharmonic, Senior Professional in Human Resources

 Chen Yi Composer, Professor at the University of Missouri-Kansas City Conservatory of Music and Dance.